 The frequency can be changed by means of the PLL circuit.
 Frequency changes are performed by software by settings in the low-power control register (LPWRCR) and system clock control register (SCKCR).

 The on-chip clock pulse generator has the following registers.
-For details on register addresses, refer to Appendix A, On-Chip I/O Register.

 - System clock control register (SCKCR) - Low-power control register (LPWRCR)